JDrocks450/KrabbyQuestEmu/README.md

   - Highscores
   - UI
   - New Features?

+## How Do I Play?
+Right now, the setup is difficult as this project is still incomplete.
+However, it is possible.

+*You must have Blender installed!*

+ 1. Extract an original copy of the game to a directory.
+ 2. Build and Run *KrabbyQuestTools*
+ 3. Open the ManifestViewer tool.
+ 4. Drag and Drop *res1.dat* into the *Manifest Path Box*, *res2.dat* into the *Data Path Box*, and Input a Directory where it all should go.
+(Remember this directory!)
+ 5. Click Open, numerous file paths should appear on the left.
+If they have, press "Extract All" at the top.
+ 6. Create a new tab and click "Export Models"
+ 7. The workspace you have open should be in the box.
+Input where you have blender installed into the box.
+ 8. Click Export and be patient!
+ 9. Create another new tab, now the *AssetDB Directory* box should be filled with your directory.
+Click *Open AssetDB Editor*
+ 10. Finally, Create one more new tab, click *Database Options* and PUSH all the changes you made to where Krabby Quest Game is installed on your pc.
+ 11. Build and Run Krabby Quest Game

 ## Is this legal?
 I am not distributing any copyrighted content, this is only a tool to read the game files that were distributed from another source.